Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Consider alternatives if:

 - Your team is under 5 people.
 At 3 agents, Intercom Essential + Fin costs roughly $700-900/month.
-Zendesk Growth + AI costs ~$420/month.
+Zendesk Suite Growth + AI Agents Advanced + resolutions costs ~$1,000-1,500/month.
 Both are expensive for what a small team actually uses.

 - You don't have a dedicated support manager.
 Both platforms require ongoing configuration, optimization, and monitoring to deliver ROI.
 If nobody is managing the tool full-time, you'll underutilize it.